stormymayday/wmdd-4980-unit-testing-/README.md

 	expect(linkElement).toBeInTheDocument();
     });
  ```
-4. run npm test
+7. run npm test
-5. commit and push
+8. commit and push
-6. Bonus(optional) - use fireEvent, waitFor
+9. Bonus(optional) - use fireEvent, waitFor

 On GitHub
-1. Create new workflow to run the test on PR to main
+10. Create new workflow to run the test on PR to main
-2. Start Commit, Create a new branch for the change (new yml file) and make a PR to confirm the test runs on PR
+11. Make a PR to confirm the test runs on PR
+12. Take a screenshot of the page showing the 'Test Passed'
-3. Make sure it's merged to main
+12. Make sure it's merged to main

+13. Submit the screenshot and a short comment about this exercise